How a trip to meet my family resulted in tasting a now popular, but then unheard of dish for the first time.

 Thankfully, lunch was almost ready and so within a few minutes the three cousins were sitting round a heavy wooden kitchen table with heavier wooden chairs, my aunt poised over a gargantuan pasta bowl ready to serve.
 She loaded up my bowl with spaghetti, to which clung a sauce of dark green leaves, redolent of liquorice backed with resin.
 Extraodinary.

-I rolled my fork in the spaghetti at the edge of the bowl, winding a perfect ball of wool around the tines as I’d been trained since childhood.
-I put it in my mouth and the flavours matched the aroma but with a surprising kick of parmigiano reggiano and a violent punch of pecorino sardo.
-Knock out.
+I rolled my fork in the spaghetti at the edge of the bowl, winding a perfect ball around the tines as I’d been trained since childhood.
+I put it in my mouth and the flavours matched the aroma but with a surprising kick of parmigiano reggiano and a violent punch of pecorino cheese.

 Later, as I watched a pyramid full of dancing priestesses sing praises to night sky full of stars, my mind turned briefly back to lunch, wondering what it was I had eaten and whether I would ever taste its like again.
 The next day, as I described what I had had to my mother on the telephone she said, ‘Oh, that’s pesto.’